 Q. Are short sale properties eligible for NeighborhoodLIFT funds?

-Q. What expenses can I use the NeighborhoodLIFT DPA Funds to cover as part of my purchase of a home?
+Q. What expenses can I use the NeighborhoodLIFT Down Payment Assistance Funds to cover as part of my home purchase?

 A. NeighborhoodLIFT down payment assistance funds may be used for any eligible purpose including closing cost assistance, down payment assistance, or borrower minimum out-of-pocket investment if allowed by the first mortgage loan program.
-NeighborhoodLIFT funds may cover the closing costs or out-of-pocket requirements of a FHA first mortgage or other type of first mortgage loan, however for a FHA mortgage the borrower must still provide their own 3.5% down payment.
+NeighborhoodLIFT funds may cover the closing costs or out-of-pocket requirements of an FHA first mortgage or other type of first mortgage loan; however, for an FHA mortgage the borrower must still provide their own 3.5% down payment.
 You should consult directly with your first mortgage lender and CHDC to determine how NeighborhoodLIFT program funds may be used in connection with your home purchase.

-Q. Can I qualify for additional incentives along with NeighborhoodLIFT funds?
+Q. Can I qualify for other down payment assistance programs along with NeighborhoodLIFT funds?

 A. Yes.
-There may be several programs eligible for layering incentives together with NeighborhoodLIFT funding.
+There may be other programs eligible and available for layering together with NeighborhoodLIFT funding.
 Programs sponsored by local municipalities or the state of California could potentially be included.
-For information on other incentive programs, contact CHDC.
+View information on other incentive programs.
+Click Here.

-Q. How do I know if I am eligible for additional incentive programs?
+Q. How do I know if I am eligible for additional down payment assistance programs?

 A. Eligibility for each program is determined by the program administrators.
-Contact them directly to participate in their programs.
+Contact them directly to find out if you are eligible for their programs.

 Q. Are there any properties that are not eligible for NeighborhoodLIFT funds?

 A. Yes.
 Wells Fargo REO (real estate owned) properties are not eligible for NeighborhoodLIFT funds.
-To learn if a property is a Wells Fargo REO (click here).
-In addition, properties outside of the defined geographic area are not eligible (Click here to view map).
+To learn if a property is a Wells Fargo REO click here https://reo.wellsfargo.com/Home-Search.aspx.

 Q. Once a buyer is determined to be eligible for NeighborhoodLIFT, how quickly will the process move forward?

-Q. Will extensions be allowed for clients who do not have a contract on a home within 60 days of the event?
+Q. Will extensions be allowed for clients who do not have a contract on a home at the end of the 90-day reservation period?